 Now you can read the update if you haven't already!

-Spell-checking Markdown with cSpell Learning Fortran
+Spell-checking blog posts with cSpell Learning the oldest programming language